 Generally speaking, these methods are 3 to 4-minute extractions, so use your grind size to regulate the flow time.
 Coarser grind means faster flow; finer grind means slower flow.
 Find the extraction that tastes good to you, keeping all the aromatic notes and yielding a satisfying body.
 Then note the grind size it took to get you there.
 Somewhere in the spectrum of medium is your ideal Peet’s pour over cup.

-Many pour over coffee fans favour the bright notes of light and medium roast coffees, so why not try Costa Rica Aurora?
+Many pour over coffee fans favor the bright notes of light and medium roast coffees, so why not try Costa Rica Aurora?
 You might find that when the clean citric zing of the Costa Rican beans in this blend meets the darker berry notes of the Kenyan ones, they express all their harmonic complexity perfectly in a pour over brew.

 ESPRESSO (Pressure Extraction)